 Designing a wildlife sanctuary is a powerful way to protect biodiversity, restore natural habitats, and promote sustainable eco-tourism.
 Whether you're a conservation architect, landscape designer, or environmental planner, a successful sanctuary balances ecological integrity with visitor engagement.

-This comprehensive guide walks you through how to design a wildlife sanctuary step by step, using sustainable design principles and biodiversity strategies that work in harmony with nature.
+This comprehensive guide walks you through how to design wildlife Sanctuary step by step.
+Using sustainable design principles and biodiversity strategies that work in harmony with nature.

 A wildlife sanctuary is a protected area dedicated to the conservation of flora and fauna in their natural habitat.
 Unlike zoos or game reserves, wildlife sanctuaries emphasize minimal human interference, prioritizing: